oskariorg/oskari-frontend/api/framework/rpc/bundle.md

        channel.log('GetFeatures: ', data);
     });

+**getScreenshot() (beta)**

+This is an experimental function that might be changed/removed.
+It's only available when the Oskari instance uses Openlayers 3 based mapmodule.
+The function returns an empty string if screenshot could not be produced and a dataURL for png-image when successful.

 ### Allowed events

 Allowed events (config.allowedEvents) lists all the events that can be listened to over rpc.